ngs-docs/angus/dammit_annotation.md

 Cammille wrote dammit in Python, which includes a library to parse gff3 dammit output.
 To send this output to a useful table, we will need to open the Python environment.

 To do this, we will use a [Jupyter notebook](http://jupyter.org/).
 In addition to executing Python commands, Jupyter notebooks can also run R (as well as many other languages).
 Similar to R markdown (Rmd) files, Jupyter notebooks can keep track of code and output.
-The output file format for Jupyter notebooks is .ipnb, which GitHub can render.
+The output file format for Jupyter notebooks is .ipynb, which GitHub can render.
 See this [gallery of interesting Jupyter notebooks](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#mathematics-physics-chemistry-biology).

 Install Jupyter notebook:
 ```